Center-for-Space-Engineering/ground_station/HOWTO.md

 - Adding commands to the server.
 - Sending request to threads.
 - Creating a new process and then running it with the parrallel architecture.
-- Requesting data from the Data Base.
+- Requesting and Inserting data to the Data Base.

 # How to add new commands to the server.
 ## Architecture Discription:
 In side the host folder you will see python that files that start with `cmd_`.
 This prefix tells the server that this is a command and needs to be added into the Architecture at run time.
 The python class should inherrit from the `commandParent.py`.
 This class as all the basic functions that a command class needs.
 It is left up to the user to implement these functions.
 However the `commandParent.py` will help the user structure their code in the correct way.

 ## Steps:
+1. First create a file that follows the correct format `cmd__name_of_new_class`.
+Make sure you class decleartion matches the name of the file with out the `cmd_` prefix.
-1. First I recomend copying the `cmd_exsample.py` file.
+Note: I recomend copying the `cmd_exsample.py` file.
 You do not have to do this, but I belive it is easier to start from here.
 2. The `__init__` function:
  - CMD: This is the object that ties everything to the server.
  - coms: This object handles all the internal comuntations.
  - This function gets called when the class is created.
-First you need to call the `super().__init__(cmd=CMD, coms=coms)` this creates the parent class.
+First you need to call the `super().__init__(cmd=CMD, coms=coms, called_by_child=True)` this creates the parent class.
  - Create a varible called `self.__comandName`, this tells the server what to call this command.
  - Create an `self.__args = {}`: This is a dictionary of functions you want the server to be able to calls.
 The key in the dictionary is what the server calls.
 The value for that key should be a function pointer.
 Note: this is the function the server will call.
  - The following lines are manditory.
 They are what actually tie things to the server.